AlexVallmitjana/GSLab/README.md

 ## Installation

-GSLab is provided open source as a MATLAB mlapp with all the script files and in a ready compiled exe file for windows.
-For running the software

-### 1. Standalone app for Windows without MATLAB

-Download the file **GSLabInstaller_mcr.exe** in the folder **/InstallerApp_withRuntime/**.
-Run the installer, it will install the MATLAB Runtime machine and **GSLab** in the **ProgramFiles** folder.

-### 2. All scripts open with previous MATLAB installation

 **GSLab** requires **MATLAB2023b** or later with **Image Processing Toolbox** and **Statistics and Machine Learning Toolbox**.
 To run **GSLab.mlapp**, ensure the **scripts** folder is located in the same directory as the .mlapp file.
 Follow these steps to set up and launch the program for the first time:
 1. Open MATLAB and navigate to the **Home** tab.
 2. In the **Environment** section, click **Set Path**.